devMunyi/js-capstone-project/README.md

 # Kanban board Template
-Kanban board with filled-in tasks that have categories and time estimations to assign work in group.
+A template with filled-in tasks that have categories and time estimations to assign work in group.